jacksoncouse/jacksoncouse.github.io/_posts/2015-01-01-hello-again-world.md

 ### Jekyll

-As usual, I was too stubborn or cheap to hire someone to make a site custom for, and too fussy to buy a template.
+As usual, I was too stubborn or cheap to hire someone to make a site custom for me, and too fussy to buy a template.
 Plus, I wanted to know how this technology worked.
 It took a while, but I learned it.
 In the end, making this site was a lot easier than I thought it would be.
 I guess I have had a good deal of practice after all.

 [Jekyll](http://jekyllrb.com/) is like a CMS, but instead of running on a server, it runs on your personal computer.
 Every time you update your website, you output a new finished version.
 It's lightweight, easy, and most of all, super fast.